-We love our pets, but their pet hair can be a problem.
-We understand.
-That's why we've created this best vacuum for pet hair guide which will (hopefully) help you to tame all those stray hairs littering your hardwood flooring, getting in a knot in your carpet, or worst of all: stuck on your furniture.
+We love our pets, but their fur can be a problem.
+That's why we've created this best vacuum for pet hair guide which will (hopefully) help you to tame all those stray fluffs littering your hardwood flooring, getting in a knot in your carpet, or worst of all: stuck on your furniture.

-We appreciate that looking for a top-of-the-line pet vacuum isn't going to be easy since they're so many of them all claiming to do the same thing.
-Which is why we've gone ahead and reviewed a few for you, with more on the way - our homes have never been vacuumed so much, on and above the ground.
-Call us overachievers but here we like to deliver, and that's just what we did, right down to the very last detail.
-We've taken into consideration everything from the suction, specialty pet-hair tools, canister capacity, price, and how well each model dealt with the influx of fuzz it sucked up.
-And only the ones that survived our extensive testing made it to our list.
+We appreciate that looking for a top-of-the-line pet vacuum isn't going to be easy since there are so many, all claiming to do the same thing.
+This is why we've gone ahead and reviewed a host of the best picks for you, to tell you exactly which one you should invest in.
+We've taken into consideration everything from suction, specialty pet-hair tools, canister capacity, price, and how well each model dealt with the influx of fuzz it sucked up.
+And only the ones that survived our extensive testing made it to this list.

 The best vacuum for pet hair: tried and tested by us

-If you have pets, you'll never want to know life again with the Ball Animal 2.
+If you have pets, you'll never want to be without the Dyson Ball Animal 2, once you've tried it out.
 Its clever brush heads pick up all the hair our furry friends leave behind, without getting tangled up, and the motorized brush bar gets out stubborn dirt from muddy paws.

-The low-profile head and telltale ball make swishing this beauty round almost enjoyable.
-A long cord means you won't be slowed by having to change outlets and the handle gives you plenty of opportunities to reach when cleaning stairs and upper corners.
-It isn't the lightest but the neat design isn't too hard to carry and it stores away nicely.
+The low-profile head and telltale ball made swishing this vac around at home almost enjoyable.
+The long cord means Sarah wasn't slowed by having to change outlets and the handle gave us plenty of opportunities to reach where needed when cleaning stairs and upper corners.

-If you have your heart set on a cordless vacuum that can also conquer pet hair, the Bissell IconPet Cordless Vacuum is for you.
-The Bissell IconPet promises up to 50 minutes of fade-free cleaning, and it proved to be a hard worker on all floor types and other above-floor tasks.
+If you have your heart set on an affordable cordless vacuum that can also conquer pet hair, the Bissell IconPet is for you.
+It promises up to 50 minutes of fade-free cleaning, and it proved to be a hard worker on all floor types and other above-floor tasks.

-We're a big fan of stats, and the IconPet has some pretty powerful specs like a High-Performance digital motor that spins at up to 420 miles per hour, a powerful 22v Lithium-ion Battery for cordless convenience with three cleaning modes that last up to 50 minutes, and the Tangle-Free Brush Roll spins up to 3200 RPM, leaving no hair wrap behind.
-The IconPet is tough on all things pet mess.
+We're a big fan of stats, and the IconPet has some pretty powerful specs like a High-Performance digital motor that spins at up to 420 miles per hour, a powerful 22v Lithium-ion Battery for cordless convenience with three cleaning modes that last up to 50 minutes.
+The Tangle-Free Brush Roll was also crowned a winning feature during testing, leaving no hair behind to clog this vacuum.

 If you have a long-haired dog or cat, you'll love the Shark Vertex Upright Vacuum with Powered Lift-Away.
 In fact, it's one of the best Shark vacuums you can buy.
 Built with hypervelocity suction, it's powerful enough to suck up everything in its path, and it's built with the latest DuoClean Powerfins features with a self-cleaning brush roll that automatically keeps it free of hair (so you won't have to spend time removing fur that's tangled around the brush roll when you're done vacuuming).
 It goes without saying that it works wonders on cleaning up human hair, too.

-Besides the fact that it sucks up hair, this vacuum is packed with other handy features, including LED headlights for seeing under the furniture, a crevice, an upholstery tool for cleaning dog hair off the sofa, and on-board tool storage.
+Besides the fact that it sucks up hair, this vacuum is packed with other handy features, including LED headlights for seeing under the furniture, a crevice, an upholstery tool for cleaning dog hair off the sofa, and on-board tool storage (though it annoyingly doesn't have space for all three attachments).
 It also has a built-in HEPA filter to remove allergens and pet dander while it cleans.

 Bissell's whole branding is around their love for pets, so of course, their vacuums have to be top-notch at suctioning pet hair.
 Plus, they're among some of the most affordable vacuums for pet hair like the Bissell Cleanview Swivel Pet Upright Bagless Vacuum Cleaner.